 Economics of Energy, Innovation, and Sustainability

 Covers energy and environmental market organization and regulation.
 Explores economic challenges and solutions to transforming energy markets to be more efficient, accessible, affordable, and sustainable.
 Applies core economic concepts - consumer choice, firm profit maximization, and strategic behavior - to understand when energy and environmental markets work well and when they fail.
 They also conduct data-driven economic analysis on the trade-offs of real and proposed policy interventions.
 Topics include renewable generation sources for electricity, energy access in emerging markets, efficiency programs and fuel efficiency standards, transitioning transportation to alternative fuels, measuring damages and adaptation to climate change, and the effect of energy and environmental policy on innovation.
-Expectations and evaluation criteria differ for students taking graduate version; consult syllabus or instructor for specific details.

 Reviews the contributions of energy systems to global greenhouse gas emissions, and the levers for reducing those emissions.
 Lectures and projects focus on evaluating energy systems against climate policy goals, using performance metrics such as cost, carbon intensity, and others.
 Student projects explore pathways for realizing emissions reduction scenarios.
 Projects address the climate change mitigation potential of energy technologies, technological and behavioral change trajectories, and technology and policy portfolios.